YuigaWada/CallSlicer/README.md

 - [x] 設定→ SourceCode押せない
 - [x] Fix isOnLockscreen Bug.
 - [x] Setting of Silent check.
+- [x] Fix conflict with CallBar → No conflict.
+- [x] Check whether a call has video.
 - [ ] 通知遅い？
 - [ ] Check whether apple watch is connected or not.
 - [ ] Setting of LockScreen check.
 - [ ] Be able to select apps in AppList.
 - [ ] Be able to set a message template.
-- [ ] Check whether a call has video.
-- [ ] Fix conflict with Call Bar.

 ## App Todo